ajing/ChemTreeMap/docs/source/documentation.rst

 Documentation
 =============

-Current readthedoc doesn't include detailed API for modules.
-More informative document can be built locally.

 The documentation you are reading is included in the docs subdirectory of the project repository.
 It is build using `sphinx`_ and hosted using `readthedocs`_.